King’s “I Have a Dream” Speech: Rhetorical Analysis Essay (Critical Writing)

 Rhetorical Analysis.
 On August 28 th, 1963, Martin Luther King Jr presented one of the most rhetorically inspiring speeches ever delivered.
 Titled the "I Have a Dream Speech," Dr. King presented this speech to the "March on Washington for Jobs and Freedom" group.
 As a civil rights activist he gave this speech to not only black Americans ...

-15. I Have a Dream Speech Study Guide
+19. Rhetorical Analysis of I Have a Dream Speech

 A rhetorical analysis is structured similarly to other essays: an introduction presenting the thesis, a body analyzing the text directly, and a conclusion to wrap up.
 This article defines some key rhetorical concepts and provides tips on how to write a rhetorical analysis. ...
 Jr.'s "I Have a Dream" speech is widely regarded as one of the ...